 In 2019, Backlinko analyzed over 5 million Google search results for their CTRs (click-through rates) and found that the best-ranked results get more than 30% of the clicks on Google, while second-page results receive a meagre 0.78% of the clicks.

 Your business should show up at the top or near the top of the results to achieve the level of traffic you’re looking for.
 Going back to the first advantage we listed, a guaranteed top spot in the SERPs also ensures more clicks and provides an edge over your competitors.
+It's important to watch for how many users are visiting your website and you can do so by using Google Search Console and Traffico Anomalo Google.

 4. Provides important data